 The Fresenius Medical Care Foundation works to ensure every eligible person who needs a kidney receives one.
 The Foundation educates patients, families, and friends about kidney transplantation, and — in partnership with organizations like the United Network for Organ Sharing, Donate Life America, and National Kidney Foundation — has funded opportunities to create bigger and better ways to find organs.

 “UNOS, or the United Network for Organ Sharing, is the nonprofit organization that's responsible for running the nation's transplant system under contract with the federal government.
 So that means we run the IT system with the algorithm that matches patients with donated organs.
 The Fresenius Medical Care Foundation gave us the support that we needed to accelerate our ability to understand the logistics that go into moving donated organs across the country.
 The Fresenius Medical Care Foundation supported three projects that supported a lot of different facets around organ travel, transportation, and logistics.”

 Casey Humphries, Logistical Products Service Line Leader, United Network for Organ Sharing

 community relations programs and partnerships

-Helping children Learn about Good Health with The Kidney Kids
+Helping children Learn about Good Health

-We're working with RSN to empower people living with chronic kidney disease, and with MEI to deliver high-quality education to chronic kidney disease patients and their care providers.
+We're working with MEI to empower people living with CKD by funding two program websites — Home Dialysis Central and Life Options — with RSN to deliver high-quality education to CKD patients and their care providers by underwriting their annual essay contest, teen prom, charity bingo event, art contest, magazine articles, and podcast episodes.
+We’re also working with DPCEC to contribute thought leadership through webinars and magazine articles as well as underwrite the development of resources for their Spanish information page.
 Together, we're helping people become knowledgeable and proactive about their care and invested in building friendships for a lifetime.
-We believe support networks such as RSN and MEI are critical to holistic care.
+We believe support networks such as RSN, MEI, and DPCEC are critical to patient education and holistic care.